PlasmaPy/PlasmaPy-Demos/2023-SULI/README.md

 # Demos for the 2023 Introduction to Fusion Energy and Plasma Physics Course

+Notebooks from this folder can be run in two ways:

+1. (Preferred) On a local installation of python that includes Jupyter notebook.
-Notebooks from this folder can be run on Google Colaboratory (this will require a free Google account).
+2. Online on Google Colaboratory (this will require a free Google account).

+Note that some functionality, like interactive plots, may not work on Google Collaboratory.

+Instructions are included below for both options

+# Installing PlasmaPy and Jupyter Notebook Locally with Anaconda

+# Running Examples on Google Collaboratory

-# Opening the Workbook
+## Opening the Workbook

 Notebooks can either be opened directly from GitHub or by downloading the .ipynb file and uploading it to Google Colab.